cguweb-com/Arduino-Projects/Nova-SM3/README.md

 ##
 ### PARTS LIST
-   parts list is maintained on the Instructables page, its become to much to maintain multiple html editor versions of it (why everyone just doesn't use HTML is beyond me!) https://www.instructables.com/Nova-Spot-Micro-a-Spot-Mini-Clone/
+   The full linked parts list is now maintained on the Instructables page only.
+My apologies, but its become too much work to maintain multiple html editor versions of it (why everyone just doesn't use HTML is beyond me!) https://www.instructables.com/Nova-Spot-Micro-a-Spot-Mini-Clone/